This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Well, here are a few precautions to keep in mind.

-- Do not apply the oil when temperatures exceed 90 degrees Fahrenheit or below the freezing point.
+• Do not apply the oil when temperatures exceed 90 degrees Fahrenheit or below freezing.

-Other products like neem oil are suitable for black spots and powdery mildew but good to be used for aphids and whiteflies; too, I speak about 5 in this video that may be of interest to you.
+Other products like neem oil are suitable for black spots and powdery mildew but good to be used for aphids and whiteflies; too, I speak about 5 in this video that may interest you.

 3. Sulfur